-WANNA CONSIDER WHEN IT’S OK TO WRITE WITHOUT NUANCE?
+WANNA CONSIDER HOW CHARACTERS CAN INFLUENCE NARRATIVE STRUCTURE?
 CLICK HERE TO KEEP ON READING!

 I enjoy stories with direct, earnest narrative perhaps most?
 Whether it’s a review that outlines the reasons why one might want to play a videogame or outlining a process for improving their lives, or perhaps many of the stories in “The Story” like Novel 01 and Novel 02, I guess I like clear storytelling?
 While I do enjoy indirect stories, I might generally, without saying it, as a rule, say I enjoy earnest, honest, easily-comprehensibly of narratives.

 WANNA CONSIDER THAT WHEN YOU CREATE SOMETHING YOU HAVE TO HAVE A BASIC LURE WITH AN APPEAL?
 CLICK HERE TO KEEP ON READING!

 As I grasp at the straws of what has gone so wrong with my health for so long, I’m trying with all my strength to do any changes I can.
 I noticed at some point over the past month that my chair was low, and I realized my laptop was low, so I bought 16 bricks, wrapped them in paper, and it’s been a few days.
 While I haven’t felt significantly better, I’ve felt some improvements.